xSeanliux/xSeanliux.github.io/content/blog/agentic-engineering-notes/index.md

 ### Observability and the data model

 Another thing I improved with this setup is to have a very explicit _data model_ for everything.
 The data model is how the human intends for the system to be reasoned about.
 It is a statement of what the problem space is and what we care about.
 What's more, having an explicit data model lets Claude very easily have all the context it needs without having to go search everything up in different locations up.
 Again this contributes to everything being fast, context-efficient, and deterministic.
+Nothing groundbreaking here, just that the calculus has changed such that having a good data model is both easy to do _and_ gives immense benefits.

-In my particular case, I implemented this in two ways: a YAML-based input model to specify an entire experiment, and making sure my outputs were stored in a predictable place + ensuring everything was trivially joinable.
+In my particular case, I applied this in two ways: a YAML-based input model to specify an entire experiment, and making sure my outputs were stored in a predictable place + ensuring everything was trivially joinable.
 This YAML-based input model might look something like:

 ```yaml
 default_sim_configs: &default_sim_configs